livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 ## Reading Metadata - From a Distance

 Luckily, artificial intelligence can help us here, too.
-In LiviaAI, we use a technique called [Sentence Embedding](https://arxiv.org/abs/1908.10084) to get a better picture of the structure, themes and topics of our collections. [..TODO...]
+In LiviaAI, we use a technique called [Sentence Embedding](https://arxiv.org/abs/1908.10084) to get a better picture of the structure, themes and topics of our collections.
+Sentence embedding transforms written text - such as a sentence or a paragraph - to a _vector_, a numeric representation we can treat as a point in space.
+There are different algorithms for doing that.

 <iframe
   src="/embeds/blog/2022-04/embeddings-example.html"